 - Brainy Quote: Scroll to the bottom for more categories, such as “Motivational Quotes,” “Life Quotes” and “Positive Quotes.”

-- Keep Inspiring: Each quote on this page is written in plain text, and then as a graphic with a picture.
+- Keep Inspiring: Each quote on this page is written in plain text, and then as a graphic.

 Look up any unknown words and make sure you understand the quote’s meaning.